Urðarbrunnr: Eilífr Goðrúnarson

-Eilífr Goðrúnarson's Christianity-influenced account of Urðarbrunnr (section 52 of Skáldskaparmál) associates the well with the south and Rome.
+Eilífr Goðrúnarson's Christianity-influenced account of Urðarbrunnr (section 52 of Skáldskaparmál) associates the wellspring with the south and Rome.
 Theories have been proposed that this description may have some relation to notions of the Jordan River due to phonetic and typological similarities perceived by Eilífr, though there may be no other causative connection.
-Eilífr is otherwise known as a pagan skald, and this selection has been theorized as describing that, due to directly associating Christ with the well, Christ had taken over responsibility of providence or fate.
+Eilífr is otherwise known as a pagan skald, and this selection has been theorized as describing that, due to directly associating Christ with the wellspring, Christ had taken over responsibility of providence or fate.